matthewmcvickar/ratio-calculator/Python/README.md

 Need to find the missing value in a ratio?
 This Python script will help you do that quickly.

+---

-The current implementation of this script is an [identical working version written in Ruby](../../../).
+**PLEASE NOTE:** Though this script works perfectly as is, it is no longer maintained.
+The current implementation of this script is a [functionally identical version written in Ruby](../../../).

+---

 ## Usage